 Benefits

-• MSA plans to not provide Part D coverage, and you must join a stand-alone Part D plan for such coverage.
+• MSA plans do not provide Part D coverage, and you must join a stand-alone Part D plan for such coverage.
 Out-of-pocket expenses for your prescription drugs do not count toward your MSA plan’s deductible.

 • Your MSA plan may offer additional benefits, such as vision, hearing, and/or dental care.
 Check with the plan directly to learn about coverage rules and restrictions for any added benefits.